open-education-hub/operating-systems/content/chapters/software-stack/lab/content/basic-syscall.md

 The two programs end up printing the `Hello, world!` message at standard output by issuing the `write` system call.
 Then they complete their work by issuing the `exit` system call.

+The `write` system call writes a buffer to the file referred by the first argument which is the file descriptor.
+File descriptors are going to be studied in-depth in future chapters.
+For now, it is enough for you to know that they are integers that behave like file handlers.
+The 3 most common file descriptors are:

+- `0` references the standard input (`stdin`)

+- `1` references the standard output (`stdout`)

+- `2` references the standard error (`stderr`)

 Use `man 2 write` and `man 3 exit` to get a detailed understanding of the syntax and use of the two system calls.
 You can also check the online man pages: [`write`](https://man7.org/linux/man-pages/man2/write.2.html), [`exit`](https://man7.org/linux/man-pages/man3/exit.3.html)